Germany Student Visa Guide

 🕐

-Timing that actually makes sense
+Timelines that actually make sense

 Each step includes a clear timeline.
 You will know when to start your blocked account, when to book your appointment, and when to stop adding more documents.